Ginger (Zingiber officinale)

 allocation of 125 mg ginger extract (equivalent to 1.5 g of dried

 ginger) or placebo given four times per day for 4 days.
-RESULTS: The nausea experience score was significantly
+The nausea experience score was significantly

 less for the ginger extract group relative to the placebo group after the first